opendocsg/opendoc-postman-guide/index.md

 2. **Existing tool is not meeting the needs of users**: Outlook does not support mass sending and it is often capped at 1000 emails.
 3. **No official source of information**: Communications come in many different forms.
 Lacking a consistent channel puts agencies at risk of phishing attack.

-## When does Postman send my message?

-Postman currently supports **send NOW**.

-## Where do messages go and how do I know that Postman delivered it successfully?

- Messages go to the recipients that you specified.
-Like Fedex, you can track your package.
-Postman tells you the number of failed deliveries and you can reattempt delivery.

 ## Why should you use Postman?

 1. Reliable